-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.50 5/26/2020 Sean Wirth The conclusion is that for both corridor options presented in The proposed haul road would be located along the western toe of the Gwen Buchholz 6/24/2020 Responded 0.30 3/20/2020 Seall Wiltin abandoned railroad embankment so that vehicles can enter and leave the GWEIT BUCHHOIZ 0/24/2020 Responded 9 intake sites from the east side of the construction sites.
-It should be River Road and the Sacramento River were used for access and recognized that the intake construction sites extend towards the western for hauling material to and from the intake sites. toe of the abandoned railroad embankment.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.50 5/26/2020 Sean Wirth · The proposed haul road would be located along the western toe of the abandoned railroad embankment so that vehicles can enter and leave the Gwen Buchholz 6/24/2020 Responded Lakes National Wildlife Refuge would be severe unless the intake sites from the east side of the construction sites.
+It should be recognized that the intake construction sites extend towards the western for hauling material to and from the intake sites. toe of the abandoned railroad embankment.
 We currently do not wish to access the intake sites from the west near the river side to try to stay out of the community of Hood, and to avoid using State Route 160 which may not be suitable for large volumes of truck traffic.
 The proposed haul roads would also be sited west of the toe of the abandoned railroad embankment in order to be outside of the Stone Lakes National Wildlife Refuge to take advantage of the embankment and tree barrier to serve as a buffer from the wildlife refuge on the east.
 It may not be feasible to move large volumes of equipment, construction materials, and employees on barges along the Sacramento River.
 The Sacramento River between Rio Vista and the intake locations includes several relatively shallow areas, including one area between Rio Vista and Walnut Grove where barges could only move during high tides.
 There are

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.51 5/26/2020 Sean Wirth A corridor that is further west of the current Central Corridor Phil Ryan 6/24/2020 Responded should be considered to avoid these substantial adverse We have modified the roadway plans to eliminate major construction effects to the Refuge. traffic on Hood-Franklin Road between Interstate 5 and the community Hood.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.51 5/26/2020 Sean Wirth A corridor that is further west of the current Central Corridor Phil Ryan 6/24/202 O Responded should be considered to avoid these substantial adverse We have modified the roadway plans to eliminate major construction effects to the Refuge. traffic on Hood-Franklin Road between Interstate 5 and the community Hood.
 We have also moved the proposed tunnel launch shaft site from the site on the western side of Interstate 5 to the Twin Cities Complex on the eastern side of Interstate 5.
 These changes to reduce the need for road modifications to Hood-Franklin and portions of Lambert Roads.
 The proposed haul road would be located along the western toe of the abandoned railroad embankment so that vehicles can enter and leave the intake sites from the east side of the construction sites.
 It should be recognized that the intake construction sites extend towards the western toe of the abandoned railroad embankment.
 We currently do not wish to access the intake sites from the west near the river side to try to stay out of the community of Hood, and to avoid using State Route 160 which may not be suitable for large volumes of truck traffic.
 The haul roads would also be sited west of the toe of the abandoned railroad embankment in order to be outside of the Stone Lakes National Wildlife Refuge to take advantage of the embankment and tree barrier to serve as a buffer from the wildlife refuge on the east.

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.52 5/26/2020 Sean Wirth The EIR will analyze the potential impacts of the corridor options on terrestrial species.
-Gwen Buchholz 6/24/2020 Responded
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.52 5/26/2020 Sean Wirth Gwen Buchholz 6/24/2020 Responded